OSC/ondemand/README.md

 4. after that the message body follows markdown rules for formatting, and is parsed using a markdown parser

 Messages that do not match this formatting will be omitted.

-In the future, we hope to:

-* support more flexible formats for MOTD based on feedback
-* support parsing an RSS feed instead of an MOTD formatted file by letting the admin provide a system path or a URL to the RSS feed